 The City of Saint Paul consulted with numerous organizations, local government agencies, and City departments throughout the consolidated planning process.
 The City held several community meetings and requested information via phone, e-mail and face to face interviews with organizations.
 The process also included the review of additional research documentation.
 Throughout the year, the City's Housing staff consults with the Saint Paul Public Housing Agency, Minnesota Housing Finance Agency, community housing development corporations, for-profit housing providers and non-profit housing providers to finance, construct and preserve affordable housing developments citywide.
 Additionally, City staff hosts "pop-up" community meetings as an alternative way for community members to participate in Saint Paul's project planning processes as well as comment on City programs and initiatives.
-The City has determined that "pop-up" meetings work well to reach people who are unable to come to formal public meetings.
-Previous pop-up meetings have included participation by people within a variety of ages, abilities, and cultural backgrounds.
-The City recognizes that community voices have a direct impact on citywide projects, so the City encourages feedback and input from all Saint Paul residents in a variety of ways.
+The City has determined that "pop-up" meetings work well to reach proble who are unable to come to formal public meetings.
+Previous pop-up meetings have included, articipation by people within a variety of ages, abilities, and cultural backgrounds.
+The city reconnizes that community voices have a direct impact on citywide projects, so the City enjourages for dback and input from all Saint Paul residents in a variety of ways.

-The City's Emergency Solutions Grant (ESG) Program also works with the Minnesota Housing Finance Agency, Ramsey County Continuum of Care Committee (including staff from County Correctional department), community agencies that serve at-risk of being homeless residents, emergency shelters, transitional housing providers, affordable housing providers, and community agencies that assist homeless residents challenged with mental illness.
-As a result, the City's ESG Program is coordinated with other HUD-funded programs, such as Ramsey County Continuum of Care (CoC), and the state-funded Family Homelessness Prevention Assistance Program (FHPAP).
+The City's Emergency Solutions Coa.
+(ESG Program also works with the Minnesota Housing Finance Agency, Ramsey Cour y Cor of Care Committee (including staff from County Correctional department), community pencies that serve at-risk of being homeless residents, emergency shelters, transitional housing providers and community agencies that assist homeless residents characteristic with mental illness.
+As a result, the City's ESG Program is coordinated with other Hb. for ded programs, such as Ramsey County Continuum of Care (CoC), and the state-funded amily have lessness Prevention Assistance Program (FHPAP).

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))
+Provide a concise summary of the jurisdiction's activities to hance coordination between public and assisted housing providers and privile and governmental health, mental health and service agencies (91.215(I))